HollowMan6/mdbook-pdf/README.md

 Otherwise, make sure the [rust compiling environment](https://www.rust-lang.org/tools/install) is available, execute `cargo install mdbook-pdf` to compile and install.

 If you want to compile the latest version, make sure the Rust build environment is available (`cargo build`).
-Then run `git clone https://github.com/HollowMan6/mdbook-pdf.git`, in the cloned folder, run `cargo build --release` , get the executable in `target/release/`, and put it in PATH.
+Run `cargo install --git https://github.com/HollowMan6/mdbook-pdf.git`, or alternatively, you can clone the repository and compile it yourself.
+(Run `git clone https://github.com/HollowMan6/mdbook-pdf.git`, in the cloned folder, run `cargo build --release` , get the executable in `target/release/`, and put it in PATH)

 For running, please have Google Chrome / Chromium / Microsoft Edge already available (installed at the default location, in PATH or binary location configured).
 If not, and `mdbook-pdf` has the `fetch` feature enabled (It is not enabled by default, you need to use `cargo install mdbook-pdf --features fetch` to recompile for enabling), the program will try to automatically download the Chromium browser and run it (Note: if you are on Linux, there may be problems if chromium dependencies are not satisfied / using non-x86_64 architectures).